 Thom Mayne - Morphosis

 Thom Mayne is the co-founder of the Southern California Institute of Architecture (SCI-Arc) and the Santa Monica-based studio Morphosis.
 He is the 2005 recipient of the Pritzker Prize and the 2001 recipient of the Chrysler Design Award.
-One of the recently establish elite firms in the world, Mayne's work has long been seen as too progressive.
-Though with many recent completed work such as the San Francisco Federal Building and Caltrans Headquarts in LA, his practice is
+Although he leads one of the most elite engineering firms in the world, Mayne's work has long been seen as too progressive.
+Though with many recent completed works, such as the San Francisco Federal Building and Caltrans Headquarts in LA, his practice is